FDI inflow hits all-time high of USD 83.57 bn in 2021-22 | Business

 - India

-India has recorded the ''highest ever'' annual FDI (foreign direct investment) inflow of USD 83.57 billion in 2021-22, the commerce and industry ministry said on Friday.
+India has received the ''highest ever'' total foreign direct investments (FDI) of USD 83.57 billion in 2021-22 on account of various measures like policy reforms and ease of doing business taken by the government, the commerce and industry ministry said on Friday.

-In terms of top investor countries, Singapore is at the top with 27 per cent followed by the US (18 per cent) and Mauritius (16 per cent) during the last fiscal.
+The ministry, however, did not disclose FDI equity or fresh foreign inflows in the country during 2021-22.
+The ministry said that in terms of top investor countries, Singapore is at the top with a 27 per cent share, followed by the US (18 per cent) and Mauritius (16 per cent) during the last fiscal.

+These trends ''are an endorsement of its status as a preferred investment destination amongst global investors,'' the ministry added.

 Among sectors, computer software and hardware attracted maximum inflows.
-It was followed by the services sector and automobile industry, the ministry said.
+It was followed by the services sector and automobile industry.

-To further liberalise and simplify FDI policy for providing ease of doing business and attract investments, reforms have been undertaken recently across sectors, such as coal mining, contract manufacturing, digital media, single-brand retail trading, civil aviation, defence, insurance and telecom.
+Karnataka is the top recipient state with a 38 per cent share of the total FDI equity inflow reported during 2021-22 followed by Maharashtra (26 per cent) and Delhi (14 per cent), according to the statement. ''The steps taken by the government during the last eight years have borne fruit as is evident from the ever-increasing volumes of FDI inflow being received into the country, setting new records,'' it said.
+The government has put in place a liberal and transparent policy for foreign investments, wherein most of the sectors are open to FDI under the automatic route. ''To further liberalise and simplify FDI policy for providing ease of doing business and attract investments, reforms have been undertaken recently across sectors, such as coal mining, contract manufacturing, digital media, single-brand retail trading, civil aviation, defence, insurance and telecom,'' it added.
+Commenting on the figures, Abhishek Guha, Partner, M&A, Private Equity, Shardul Amarchand Mangaldas & Co, said that the last financial year has seen significant deal flow and foreign direct investment in the manufacturing, IT and pharmaceutical sectors and this trend seems to continue in the current year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)